GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 ### Get User Info

-Once the user has been authenticated by the OpenID Connect Provider, the `send` method returns Claims (Like First Name, Last Name, emailId, etc.) about the authenticated end user.
+Once the user has been authenticated by the OpenID Connect Provider, the `send` method returns claims (First Name, Last Name, E-Mail, etc.) about the authenticated end-user.

 **Parameters:**

 - oxdId: oxd ID from client registration
 - access_token: access_token from GetTokenByCode or GetAccessTokenbyRefreshToken
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

-- host: the URL of the oxd server
+- host: the URL of the oxd-server
-- port: the port of the oxd server
+- port: the port of the oxd-server

 **Request:**